-Chad Moretz is dead after a standoff with police.
-They found his friend’s remains in the wall of his squalid home.
-Now it seems that what neighbors suspected, and Moretz’ family knew, police never even guessed.
-In a case of violence begetting more violence, Moretz is not the only offender, nor is his friend the only victim.
+Chad Moretz died in a standoff with police.
+They found his missing friend’s remains in the wall of his squalid home.
+Now it seems that what neighbors suspected, and the Moretz family knew, police never even guessed at.
+In a case of violence begetting more violence, Moretz was not the only victimizer, nor his friend the only victim.

-In order to truly appreciate the strangeness of this tale, one has to got back to 2009 when Chad Moretz’ father, Jeffrey Moretz, then 52, was arrested on charges of assault with a deadly weapon after he opened fire on Chad and Chad’s wife Kimberly.
+In order to truly appreciate the strangeness of this tale, one has to go back to 2009 when Chad Moretz’ father, Jeffrey Moretz, then 52, was arrested on charges of assault with a deadly weapon after he opened fire on Chad and Chad’s wife Kimberly.
 Jeffrey claimed that his son was verbally abusive and had anger management issues.
 Chad claimed that his father had tried to kill him.
 Since then Chad had been arrested over a dozen times in Ohio, Florida and Georgia.
-Chad’s mother Christine, then 51, assured the court time and again that she had nothing to fear from her husband, that he posed no threat to her.
-He was ultimately allowed to move back into the family home.
+After the incident, Chad’s mother Christine, then 51, assured the court time and again that she had nothing to fear from her husband, that he posed no threat to her, and ultimately he was allowed to move back into the family home.
 By 2011, however, Christine was very afraid of her husband, according to those who knew her, and some even said that she predicted that he would eventually kill her.

 Also three weeks after Christine Moretz’ murder, on July 26, 2011, a bloody Serna was found shaking, in shock outside his apartment, and the butchered decapitated body of his girlfriend of one week, Suzanne Bishop, found in his bathtub.
 Serna was treated for minor injuries and arrested for her murder.
 His trial for second-degree murder is pending in 2013.